 The Brothers Blue

 As teenagers, Benny Haravitch and Matthew Sperber began learning songs together on an acoustic guitar they brought on bicycle trips throughout the Finger Lakes and Southern Tier.
 Growing up together in Honeoye, NY, the boys came to appreciate playing music early on.
-As a child, Benny's mother played the spoons for a local contradance band and his next door neighbor fronted the Rochester-based jugband, The Wilderness Family.
+Benny's next door neighbor fronted the Rochester-based jugband, The Wilderness Family, and his mother played the spoons for a local contradance band.
 Now, as an award-winning banjo player, Benny makes his living teaching, recording, and playing music, and also as a geologist.
 Matthew made his way to Buffalo, NY where he immersed himself in studying a wide variety of musical styles, earning a Masters degree in classical guitar performance in 2010.
 He developed a career in music and today he teaches over 40 students a week on the guitar and bass and keeps a busy performance schedule as a classical guitarist.
 His involvement with the traditional Irish band, Crikwater, introduced him to a talented young fiddler, Charlie Coughlin in 2013.
 Charlie grew up in the cultural neighborhood of South Buffalo and began studying Irish fiddle at eleven years old.
 Today he makes his living by playing the fiddle and with wood-working.